 How to measure your blood glucose level

-You can buy a blood-glucose meter from any pharmacy in the $20 to $40 range.
-The test-strips come in packs of 100 for around $25. (around $0.25 each if you’re bad at math).
+You can buy a blood glucose meter from any pharmacy in the $20-$40 range.
+The test-strips come in packs of 100 for around $25. (that is $0.25 each if you’re bad at math).
 Here’s a link on Amazon to a glucose meter kit that’s perfectly adequate.

 What do the levels mean?

-- <60-65: WAY TOO LOW: Anything under about 60-65 is a sign that your blood sugar is too low.
+- Under 60-65: WAY TOO LOW Anything under about 60-65 is a sign that your blood sugar is too low.
 In this range, you will feel shaky, very hungry, and crave sugar and sweets.
-Your blood sugar can also hit this level if you’re experiencing a “sugar crash” (that feeling you get after you’ve eaten a very sugar snack, and you’re coming down from the sugar-high).
-If your blood-sugar is in this level on a regular basis, you should see a doctor immediately as it’s a sign you may be hypoglycemic.
+Your blood sugar can also hit this level if you’re experiencing a sugar crash (that feeling you get after you’ve eaten a very sugar snack, and you’re coming down from the sugar high).
+If your blood sugar is in this level on a regular basis, you should see a doctor immediately as it’s a sign you may be hypoglycemic.

-- 65 to 90: JUST RIGHT: This is the sweet-spot for a keto-based diet.
+- 65-90: JUST RIGHT This is the sweet spot for a keto-based diet.
 It means your body currently has no real source of glucose available to it.
-A normal person should be in this range when they’re in a “fasted” state (as in, when they first wake up in the morning after having not eaten anything all night).
+A normal person should be in this range when they’re in a fasting state (as in, when they first wake up in the morning after having not eaten anything all night).
 A person doing a keto-based diet should aim to be in this range 24 hours a day, 7 days a week.

-- 90 to 115: TOO HIGH: If you’re in this range, it’s a sign that you’ve eaten something that your body is reacting negatively too.
+- 90-115: TOO HIGH If you’re in this range, it’s a sign that you’ve eaten something that your body is reacting negatively too.
 You are producing insulin in small amounts (enough to prevent weight loss on a keto-based diet, and enough to knock you out of ketosis).
 Look back at what you recently ate, and narrow down what could have caused the reaction.
 Once you’ve figured it out, never eat that food item again. =)

-- 115 to 180: GLYCEMIC!
-Your body is experiencing a full glycemic reaction.
+- 115-180: GLYCEMIC Your body is experiencing a full glycemic reaction.
 This is typically from eating large amounts of carbs or sugar.
 Without a doubt, you are no longer in ketosis, and your cells are now in “storage mode”. (meaning, whatever else is sitting in your stomach is quite likely to be stored as fat).
 This is bad.
 Really bad.
 But you probably know what you ate that caused it.
-Also note that if your blood-sugar level is in this range right after you wake up (while you are in a fasted state) you should see a doctor immediately, as it’s a sign that you may be diabetic, or pre-diabetic.
+Also note that if your blood sugar level is in this range right after you wake up (while you are in a fasted state) you should see a doctor immediately, as it’s a sign that you may be diabetic, or pre-diabetic.